 please do not ask inappropriate questions on the blog, as I only have the bandwidth to discuss those directly related to the subject at hand.
 Any more uprisings and you will be banned from the Lecture series.

 What you should know before you buy your first spey rod.

 First of all, you can’t rely on somebody else’s description of the rod’s action.
 Also, as fishermen, we are known to greatly exaggerate our casting abilities and fishing abilities.
 It’s what we do.
 So take any rod purchasing advice shared over the internet with a grain of salt.
 If the action is important to you then you personally have to try the rod out on moving water.
 Fishing.
 Use the type of flies and sink tips you prefer to fish with, in similar water to what you primarily fish.

 If you really want to know what you’re getting into, try the rod on the water in that fishing situation, for at least a day if you can.
 When I fell in love with my beloved Beulah Classic, I believe it was actually stolen in a round about way.
 I contacted the original owner and reported the rod’s whereabouts but only after I’d fished it a good solid day on my home waters.

 If you buy from a fly shop, make sure it’s a fly shop that has extensive experience with two handed rods and lining them.
 A fly shop employee who is not familiar with the two handed game can get you into trouble.

 For your first rod, don’t spend a bunch of money.
-Anglers Roost, Cabela’s, TFO, Echo and Redington and Ross make some very good inexpensive rods.
+Anglers Roost, Cabela’s, TFO, Echo and Redington make some very good inexpensive rods.

 Make sure your rod comes with a good warranty.
 The rods listed above have good warranties or relatively inexpensive replacement parts.